 Page architecture or the overall design of your website plays a huge part in search engine rankings.
 Poor site architecture can hurt several aspects of your website.
 When you have a website with a poor site architecture that is difficult for users to search and discover your content in seconds, it is easy for users to leave.

 Site architecture, in my experience, is probably the single most overlooked SEO factor.
 Aside from hiring a professional web developer, there are some simple things you can do to improve your site’s architecture.
 It’s easy to make the first site architectural tweaks when you have a clear idea of what you want and intend to do with it.
-For example, you can revamp the navigation, add blog posts or other pages to help your visitors get through your site faster.
+For example, you can revamp the navigation and add blog posts or other pages to help visitors get through your site faster.
 Or you can switch from a single page to an off-site location with similar (and hopefully better) graphic designs (and possibly a good structure).

 7) Neglecting Structured Data.